lateralblast/druid/README.md

 Dell Retrieve Update Information and Download

-Version: 0.3.2
+Version: 0.3.3

-A ruby script to parse Dell firmware page for a particular PowerEdge model to get the available firmware.
+A python script to parse Dell firmware page for a particular PowerEdge model to get the available firmware.
 It can also automate the download of the firmware.

-Previously this script used PhantomJS, it has been updated to use the Firefox headless driver in Selenium.
+Previously this script used PhantomJS, it has been updated to use the Chrome headless driver in Selenium.

 By default the script will fetch only the lastest driver information.
-To fetch a full list the -A switch can be used.
+To fetch a full list the --all switch can be used.

 If given a specific model it will parse the firmware page for that model, eg for the R610: